limestonenetworks/knowledge-base/doc/source/limestone_addon_services/software/whitelist_whmcs.rst

 How to whitelist an IP for WHMCS API.
 =====================================

-Any time you are connecting another application to WHMCS via their API, you have to add the IP address of the application WHMCS and allow access.
-Here’s how:
+You may find that you need to add an IP address to the WHMCS whitelist in order to connect certain applications.
+Here is a guide:

 1. Login to your WHMSC
 2. Go to Setup -> General Settings